Scope of Technical Textiles | Technical Textile Product List | Types of Technical Textile | Classification of Technical Textiles

 5. Medical textiles:

-Gauge, plasters, artificial arteries, tapes, bandages, classier net bandages, dialysis filters, blankets and covers.
+Gauge, plasters, artificial arteries, tapes, bandages, classier net bandages, dialysis filters, blankets and covers are medical textile products.

 Composites are products which are formed by combining two or more discrete physical phases usually a solid matrix and a fibrous reinforcing material.